tokenfires/emberhearth/README.md

 6. Be as effective but accessible to everyone, not just techies
 7. Be an AI assistant that doesn't suck

-If this project actually gets some attention, I'll streeam the whole thing on Twitch and get feedback during construction.
+I'm on Twitch Fridays at 6pm Pacific.

 Watch me do it.
 Or don't.
-Whatever.

-You're choice internet.
+Muchas g mon ami.

 [![Alt text](images/watch_on_twitch.jpg "Watch live on Twitch")](https://www.twitch.tv/tokenfires "Watch live on Twitch")